GadomskiMarcin/trade_srade/AI_AGENT_GUIDE.md

 1. **Always check existing code** before making changes
 2. **Follow the established patterns** in the codebase
-3. **Use TypeScript** for all frontend changes
+3. **Use TypeScript 5.8** for all frontend changes
+4. **Use ES modules** for imports/exports
-4. **Use standard Go libraries** for backend changes
+5. **Use standard Go libraries** for backend changes
-5. **Test your changes** before suggesting them
+6. **Test your changes** before suggesting them
-6. **Keep files small** and focused on single responsibilities
+7. **Keep files small** and focused on single responsibilities
-7. **Document your changes** with clear commit messages
+8. **Document your changes** with clear commit messages

-This project is well-structured and follows modern best practices.
-The modular architecture makes it easy to understand and extend.
+9. **Use Vite** for fast development and builds

+This project uses the latest modern technologies with ES modules, React 19, TypeScript 5.8, and Vite for optimal performance and developer experience.